-Applications from existing students who are registered with DRS should be made no later than a week before the beginning of the semester so that notetaking can be arranged.
+Applications from existing students who are registered with the Equity & Disability Service should be made no later than a week before the beginning of the semester so that notetaking can be arranged.

 If you apply for lecture notes once the semester has commenced, the notes request will be actioned as soon as practicable.
-Note that if you apply after the first week of semester, DRS is under no obligation to backdate notes.
+Note that if you apply after the first week of the semester, EDS is under no obligation to backdate notes.

 In most cases notes are loaded onto the University of Canterbury's Learn site for you to access, view and download independently.

-Please email your Disability Resource Advisor or drop in to the office to make an appointment – you don’t need to have selected your courses for the next year before re-registering.
+Please email your Equity & Disability Advisor or drop into the office to make an appointment – you don’t need to have selected your courses for the next year before re-registering.

 We are open Monday to Friday, 8.30am to 4pm, including during Term Breaks.